GerHobbelt/libxml2/win32/README.md

 Changes for SML support
 -----------------------

-These changes are actually minor improvements, to simplify the Windows build process.
+These changes are actually minor improvements to simplify the Windows build process, unrelated to SML.
 In the simplest case of a default build with Microsoft tools, it becomes exactly the same as the Unix process: